alchemy-fr/phraseanet-docker/README.md

 ### Development mode

-You need to mount your code onto the container via volumes The var ALCHEMY_WORKSPACE_DIR must be set to the location of your workspace
+You need to mount your code onto the container via volumes The var ALCHEMY_WORKSPACE_DIR must be set to the location of your `Phraseanet` workspace.

+The developpement mode uses the `docker-compose-override.yml` file.

+You can run it with :

+    docker-compose up -d

+To get logs :

+    docker-compose logs -f

+The environment is not yet ready : you have to fetch all dependencies.

+This can be made easily from the phraseanet container :

+    docker-compose run phraseanet make

 ### Credential